ValdsteiN/DS-Projects/README.md

 This is my Data Science portfolio with projects I did to expand my knowledge in the area and keep myself in fit.

+## Technical details

+I mostly use Anaconda and its virtual environment for my projects.
+However, sometimes I do experiment with various packages and their versions, including Python versions.
+But usually, I use standard packages, meaning that the requirements files will be included for only those projects that use some very specific or out-of-the-box packages.

 ## Contents of this portfolio

 ### Data Analysis and Visualization